wix-incubator/repluggable/README.md

 A package is a box of lego pieces such as UI, state, and logic.
 When a package is plugged in, it contributes its pieces by connecting them to other pieces added earlier.
 In this way, the entire application is built up from connected pieces, much like a lego.

-For two pieces to connect, one piece defines a connection point for specific type of other pieces.
-In order to connect, the other piece has to match the type of the connection point.
+For two pieces to connect, one piece defines a connection point (an _extension slot_) for specific type of other pieces.
+In order to connect, the other piece has to match the type of the slot.
+One slot can contain many pieces.

 Packages can be plugged in and out at runtime.
 Contributed pieces are added and removed from the application on the fly, without the need to reload a page.